On a minimax principle in spectral gaps: Applications and examples

-The above proposition includes the particular cases where $V$ satisfies $\norm{V} < (d - c)/2$ and where $V$ is semidefinite with $\norm{V} < d - c$, which essentially have been discussed in the proofs of Theorems~3.14 and~3.15 in~\cite{NSTTV18}; cf.~also the discussion after Corollaries~\ref{cor:monotonicity} and~\ref{cor:continuity} below.
-However, Proposition~\ref{prop:boundedPert} allows also certain indefinite perturbations $V$ with $(d - c)/2 \le \norm{V} < d - c$ that were not covered before.
+The above proposition includes the particular cases where $V$ satisfies $\norm{V} < (d - c)/2$ and where $V$ is semidefinite with $\norm{V} < d - c$, which in the context of part~(c) have essentially been discussed in the proofs of Theorems~3.14 and~3.15 in~\cite{NSTTV20}.
+However, Proposition~\ref{prop:boundedPert} allows also certain indefinite perturbations $V$ with $(d - c)/2 \le \norm{V} < d - c$ that were not covered before and may thus be used to refine the results in~\cite{NSTTV20}.

-We discuss here two proofs of Proposition~\ref{prop:boundedPert}, one based on Theorem~\ref{thm:genOpInfinitesimal} that is close to the proofs of Theorems~3.14 and~3.15 in~\cite{NSTTV18} and the other one based on Theorem~\ref{thm:offdiagOp}.
-Both emphasize different aspects on how to deal with the perturbation $V$.